Peter Wright (soldier): Order of the British Empire

 (b) The preparation of the comprehensive Int material required for planning of operation OVERLORD within First Cdn Army.

 These responsibilities he has met with outstanding distinction.
 In addition, since landing on the Continent on 16 June 44, he has by his ability, initiative and a devotion, far exceeding the demands of duty, provided for Senior Commanders and Staffs within First Cdn Army an Int and Counter Int service which has contributed notably to the success of operations.

-Signed: “HDG Crerar” GOC-in-C First Cdn Army Dated 24 Aug 1944.Col Wright was awarded the OBE on 1 February 1945 and promoted to Colonel GS (Int.) on May 3, 1945.
+Signed: “HDG Crerar” GOC-in-C First Cdn Army Dated 24 Aug 1944.Wright was appointed an Officer of the Order of the British Empire on 1 February 1945 and promoted to Colonel GS (Int.) on May 3, 1945, entitling him to the post-nominal OBE.

+Order of Orange-Nassau

+Wright was further appointed a Commander of the Order of Orange-Nassau (with Swords) by the Queen of Netherlands on December 8th, 1945.